 - Children who miss this much school have been proven to drop at least ONE GCSE GRADE.
 A 1% improvement in attendance could mean a 5% improvement in attainment.

 Monitoring attendance.
 We at Alvechurch Middle School closely monitor all children’s attendance.
-If we feel concerned we will contact our Education Welfare Officer , Hilary Weekes who may contact you either by phone or by letter to discuss any obstacles to regular attendance.
+If we feel concerned we will contact Education Welfare Officer at Worcestershire County Council for support.
+You may be contacted either by phone or by letter to discuss any obstacles to regular attendance.
 However, if attendance does not improve, a meeting may need to be set up with parents to find solutions.
-Occasionally it may be necessary to request medical evidence in order to authorise continuing medical issues.
+Occasionally it may be necessary to request medical evidence, particularly if there are 3 days or more of absence or if there are ongoing medical issues.
 Continued unauthorised absence could lead to a referral to the Education Investigation Service.
+Full guidance is available by clicking this link

 What can parents do.
 If your child is suffering from a minor ailment such a a cold or a cough please consider sending them to school.
 We will always send them home if they feel they are too unwell to be here.
 Keep in contact with us every day to keep us aware of what is wrong and seek advice as to whether your child could even do part of the school day.
-Please ensure you arrange holidays outside of term time – holidays will only ever be authorised by our Headteacher in exceptional circumstances.
+For absences of 3 days or more, please ensure you seek medical advice and provide a copy for the medical appointment with our school office team in order to authorise absence as illness.
+With regards to holiday during term time, we do ask that you please ensure you arrange holidays outside of term time – holidays will only ever be authorised by our Headteacher in exceptional circumstances.
+Please consider when pupils take holidays without notifying the school it can cause stress to our pupils and their friends as they feel pressured into being dishonest.